 Current COVID-19 guidelines for University events do not require that attendees show proof of a negative COVID-19 test or a COVID-19 vaccination record to attend.
 Face coverings will not be required indoors or outdoors at Commencement Weekend ceremonies.
 Any updates to this guidance will be e-mailed to graduates and shared on the university's COVID-19 Event Guidance website.

-Contact firstname.lastname@example.org with any questions about this event.
-If you are a person with a disability who requires accommodation(s), please contact us as soon as possible.
-Some accommodation requests (such as American Sign Language Interpreters) received after December 2 will be given due diligence to be filled but may not be guaranteed.
+If you are a person with a disability who requires accommodation(s), please get in touch with us at firstname.lastname@example.org as soon as possible.
+Some accommodation requests (such as American Sign Language Interpreters) will be given due diligence but may not be guaranteed after May 1.

 Kenneth Jaconetty (BS '82) is an Intellectual Property attorney and until recently was senior director and associate general counsel, IP legal lead for IP Transactions at Astellas Pharma U.S. Previously, he has served as assistant general counsel for IP at Takeda Pharmaceuticals and senior counsel at Baxter Healthcare Corporation, and in numerous other roles as a patent and intellectual property attorney.
 Jaconetty earned his JD at George Washington University Law School.
 Inspired by the Black Lives Matter movement, he has established scholarships at both of his alma maters to combat institutional racism and create a more inclusive system.